 ContentBarrier — Parental Controls

 ContentBarrier also includes advanced features like keystroke tracking, anti-predator alerts, and screenshot recording.
-You can also opt to receive regular reports, via email, on how their child is using their Mac — including what sites they visited, emails sent and received, chat history, and more.
+You can also opt to receive regular reports, via email, on how your child is using their Mac — including what sites they visited, emails sent and received, chat history, and more.

-That said, I do really like ContentBarrier’s range of features — they’re a massive improvement over the default Mac parental controls, and I think most parents will find the range of options and regular activity reports really useful.
+Overall, I really like ContentBarrier’s range of features — they’re a massive improvement over Mac’s built-in parental controls, and I think most parents will find the advanced tools and regular activity reports really useful.
 While some other top antivirus products (like Bitdefender) also have good parental controls that are compatible with macOS, none of the other Mac-specific antiviruses offer this feature.

 Washing Machine — Mac System Optimizer

 Intego’s Washing Machine is quite impressive.
 It combines a range of Mac cleaning and system organization tools into one application.
 While Intego’s Washing Machine doesn’t offer any Mac speedup tools, like Avira’s System Speedup for Mac, I really like what Intego has to offer.

 There are 3 options to choose from when you load the software:

-I was able to select the files that I wanted to delete from my system.
+Intego made it easy to select the files I wanted to delete from my system.
 I checked I was happy with the predefined selection and clicked Clean.
 A pop-up reminded me that everything would be deleted permanently, giving me one last option to double-check, and then the files were removed from my Mac instantly — *make some noise for all that free disk space*!

-Once again, everything was clearly explained, and it was very easy to select and delete duplicate files to free up some hard drive space.
+Once again, everything was clearly explained, and it was very easy to select and delete duplicate files, freeing up some hard drive space.
 What I like about Duplicates is that I was able to view the duplicate files on a preview screen, located at the bottom right of the interface, before proceeding to delete them.

 I didn’t feel the need to rearrange my Dock, as it was already pretty well organized.
 But it may be useful if you have a huge number of unused apps.

-Washing Machine has a great set of features.
-I like Reclaim and Duplicates, but Organize is my favorite — this is something I haven’t seen on rival Mac-based software like Airo AV or even MacKeeper.
+Overall, Washing Machine has a great set of features.
+I like Reclaim and Duplicates, but Organize is my favorite — this is something I haven’t seen on rival Mac-based software like MacKeeper.
 I think Intego should also look at including system speedup tools, but most Mac users will be pretty happy with Washing Machine’s features.

 Personal Backup — Customizable Backups